Merit (cigarette): Advertising

 Since its introduction in 1976, Philip Morris has created many poster- and billboard adverts to promote Merit as a "low-tar" alternative.

 A television ad to promote Merit Ultra Lights was also created.

 The brand name, Merit, helped contribute to formulating an aura of credibility for the brand.
 The advertisements also reflected the same goal, with a strategy internally referred to as bold and aggressive.
 The ads were meant to convince consumers that Merit was a breakthrough cigarette, and thus presented information in the style of newspaper articles, featuring headlines with scientific substance and validity ads that looked important and impressive.
 Merit's ad campaign ran in the 1980s, used a journalistic, reportorial style which an editor might use for a front page story in a major newspaper.

-During the 1970s, additional evidence of consumer confusion, misinformation, rationalisations, and the corresponding role played by advertising was gathered by multiple firms.
+During the 1970s, additional evidence of consumer confusion, misinformation, rationalizations, and the corresponding role played by advertising was gathered by multiple firms.
 Market researchers for the industry and its advertising agencies were not even confident that consumers knew what they were talking about when referring to the "taste" of a cigarette.
 "It is almost impossible to know if the taste smokers talk about is something which they, themselves attribute to a cigarette or just a `play-back' of some advertising messages".

 Even the "taste" of a product was greatly influenced by the brand's image and reputation.
-Merit, as a free-standing brand, had difficulties in being perceived as flavourful, whereas in contrast, product line extensions like Marlboro Lights had the advantage of being perceived as more flavourful due to the taste reputation of the "parent" brand.
+Merit, as a free-standing brand, had difficulties in being perceived as flavorful, whereas in contrast, product line extensions like Marlboro Lights had the advantage of being perceived as more flavorful due to the taste reputation of the "parent" brand.

 The market launch strategies gave particular emphasis to the choice of the name Merit, obviously communicating apparent virtue, and an advertising style that made this product development seem eminently scientific and newsworthy and less like an ad.
 The product launch strategy included a record level of advertising investment."The advertising was designed to overcome the low interest level in cigarette advertising, to communicate the technological breakthrough which MERIT represented and to report the impressive results of the taste testing program.
 To achieve these goals, a bold and aggressive strategy was devised featuring headlines and ads that had scientific substance and validity...
 The ads were written in a journalistic, repertorial [sic] style to be precise, pointed, and absolutely believable...
 This strategy entailed a multi-media blitz aimed at a broad range of smokers.
 It required a major commitment by Philip Morris USA to a high level of media investment.
 Newspapers and magazines were utilized nationwide to get the complete product story to consumers.
 Massive outdoor billboard displays, subway signs, taxi-tops and exterior bus posters would be used to create brand awareness.
 The displays utilized straight-forward graphics which were designed to provide sufficient visibility to give high spontaneous retail sales".